wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/syscheck.rst

 ``scan_time``
 -------------

 Time to run the scans.
-It can be in the formats: 21pm, 8:30
+Times may be represented as 21pm or 8:30

 .. topic:: Default value